Why Social Media and Booking Software Must Work Together

 Let’s examine the journey of a client and how social media + operations platform interplay:

-- Conversion – You provide service details, they click your booking link, slot, pay deposit.
+3. Conversion – You provide service details, they click your booking link, slot, and pay a deposit.

-- Delivery – They arrive, you provide service, capture a photo/video, you post content.
+4. Delivery – They arrive, you provide service, capture a photo/video, and you post content.

-- Retention – Automated reminders, follow-up messages, loyalty offers encourage their return.
+5. Retention – Automated reminders, follow-up messages, and loyalty offers encourage their return.

 How Goldie Enhances Your Social Media Strategy